jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-state-guide.md

 ## Help

 Further information about AdapTable is available at our [Website](www.adaptabletools.com) and our [Help Site](https://adaptabletools.zendesk.com/hc/en-us)

-Where is configuration stored?

-By default its stored in the local browser cache.
-However if the enableConfigServer property is set to true during installation you can choose to store in a different location which is more convenient for you.

-Do you provide data adapters to fetch / save configuration?

-No we don't, you will need to provide the mechanism to store configuration in a remote location.

-Can I preconfigure my AdapTable instance?

-Yes you can.
-You are able to build your own Adaptable Objects which are stored as Predefined Config.
-You are able to provide this configuration as a JSON object or as a URL (to a .JSON file).

-Can I provide different configuration per user?

-Yes, that is possible and expected.
-AdapTable allows you provide highly configurable and personalised instances.

 Developers can learn how to access AdapTable programmatically at [AdapTable Developer Documentation](https://api.adaptabletools.com)